 But what about Third Street?

-Keep Media Green advocates that Third Street be reopened as a pedestrian and bicycle-only greenway with access for emergency motor vehicles only.
+Keep Media Green advocates that Third Street be reopened as a pedestrian and bicycle-only greenway.
 Constructing such a bridge over the restored Broomall’s Run creek would reconnect Media Borough with Upper Providence while retaining the area for recreation in the last area of open green space in the Borough.

 In the 20 years since that stretch of Third Street was closed to automobile traffic, park users and neighbors have grown to value the quiet beauty of the green space -- and it has coincided with a period of unprecedented economic prosperity for the town.
-Since the Borough’s 2015 Comprehensive Plan calls for prioritizing open space, parks, and recreation as well as for facilitating pedestrian and bicycle transportation, Keep Media Green believes that a Third Street greenway aligns well with a green vision for Media’s future.
+Since Media's Open Space, Parks, Recreation & Bicycle Routes Plan, adopted by Borough Council in 2021, calls for prioritizing open space, parks, and recreation as well as for facilitating pedestrian and bicycle transportation, Keep Media Green believes that a Third Street greenway aligns well with a green vision for Media’s future.